-Don't Mix Business and Personal FundsDon't use business money to pay personal expenses or move money back and forth between your business and personal accounts.
+Don't use business money to pay personal expenses or move money back and forth between your business and personal accounts.
 The court will presume that if the company can pay your personal expenses, then you can personally pay the company's debts.

 Make sure you open a separate business checking account for the company.
 All business expenses and income must flow through this account.
 Only business expenses should be paid from this account and only business income should be deposited.